Get Certified in Minutes

 3. Certified in your home state as having one or more debilitating medical conditions identified in Hawaii State Law

 Click here for more Frequently Asked Questions about Hawaii.

 How much does a Hawaii Medical Marijuana certificate and card cost?

-A consultation with a Hawaii medical provider with Leafwell is $149.
+Leafwell’s services are not yet available in Hawaii.
+Once we open, a consultation with a Hawaii medical provider with Leafwell will be $149.
 This is a virtual consultation where you can discuss your needs for a medical card.
 The certificate is valid for one year.

 The application fee for a card is $38.50.
 For replacements, there is a fee of $16.50.

 What medical conditions qualify for a Medical Marijuana Card in Hawaii?